prajapatisagar/docs/docs/platform/disk-images/disk-images-and-configuration-profiles.md

 ### Resizing a Disk

+ {{< note >}}
+Back ups are always important.
+However, back ups are particularly important if you’re modifying your disk – a problem could occur and you may lose your data.
+Don’t resize your disk until you’ve backed up any important data.
+{{< /note >}}

 Resizing allows you to allocate more storage to a disk so you can store more files, or shrink a disk so you have more storage for the other disks in your account.
 Here's how to resize a disk:

 1. Log in to the [Linode Manager](https://manager.linode.com).